vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/object-extensibility.md

 Once the **ordered list** of extensions is determined, it then proceeds to invoke them one by one.
 It will wait for a response if the phase is selected as `phase.type=blocking`, or continue immediately(to the next extension, or phase, etc) if it is `async`.
 Each blocking extension influences the input of the next extension for the phase.
 The way it influences it is specific to the phase - sometimes it could be the output of the previous is the input of the next, or the output is overlayed in some way on the input.

-If any of the extension invocations ends in an _error_, including when a `blocking` extension deliberately triggers it(by returning a payload of type `ExtensionErrorMessage`), Cloud Director follows the following procedure:
+If any of the extension invocations ends in an _error_, including when a `blocking` extension deliberately triggers it(by returning a payload of type `ExtensionErrorMessage`), VMware Cloud Director follows the following procedure:

 1. It will attempt to send a message indicating that the last invocation was in error.
 This has two purposes:
    1. Traceability